ENJOY 3 MIN READ

-Consumers are looking forward to the holiday shopping.
-Marketing managers are cooking up ways to generate more revenue.
+Consumers are looking forward to holiday shopping.
+Business owners are cooking up ways to generate more revenue.
 What are your Christmas plans as a marketing manager?
 What are you doing to maximize the holiday shopping rush for your business?

 Plan!
 Plan!
 Plan!

 If there was ever a time for you to put on your thinking cap, now would be the time!
 As the saying goes, “failing to plan is planning to fail.”
 Running a successful Christmas campaign requires your research and plan.
-A good marketing campaign should be prepared way ahead of Christmas.
+You should have a good marketing campaign way ahead of Christmas.
 What if I told you some campaigns start as early as June?
 I know, right.
 June is a bit too early to plan the Christmas holiday.
-But you’d be surprised the amount the time that goes into planning for campaigns.
-Others start somewhere around August but a majority commence theirs around October and November.
+But it’ll surprise you the amount of time that goes into planning for campaigns.
+Others start somewhere around August but a majority start theirs around October and November.

 When it comes to running a Christmas campaign, the sooner, the better!
 Campaigns need more time to spread to consumers and even with the power of the internet, that takes some time.
 To win more sales, you will need as much time as you can get to prepare your marketing strategy to capitalize on the busiest time of the year.

 Your marketing channels must reflect your message.
 Like every other campaign, a Christmas campaign runs for a specific period of time – some as early as October or November and into the New Year.
 It all depends on your industry.